mcohen01/node-quickbooks/README.md

 <a name="findTerms" />
 #### findTerms(criteria, callback)

-Finds all Terms in Quickbooks, optionally matching the specified criteria
+Finds all Terms in QuickBooks, optionally matching the specified criteria

 __Arguments__